kpatenio/quoi-flask-backend/README.md

 ### Setup with multiple versions of Python installed
 If you are using Windows:
 ```
+# If using python 3.7
 py -3.7 app.py
 ```

 If you are using unix:
 ```
+# If using python 3.7
 python3.7 app.py
 ```
 Note: if you wish to use a `venv`, make sure you activate it first before running the commands above!